google/WebFundamentals/src/content/en/updates/2017/12/modulepreload.md

 If you're experimenting with modules and running into performance issues due to deep dependency trees, creating a flat list of preloads can definitely help!

-That said, there may be other performance issues with modules for now, so make sure you take a close look at what's happening in your application with Developer Tools, and consider bundling your application into several chunks in the meantime.
+That said, module performance is still being worked on, so make sure you take a close look at what's happening in your application with Developer Tools, and consider bundling your application into several chunks in the meantime.
 There's plenty of ongoing module work happening in Chrome, though, so we're getting closer to giving